GravityKit/GravityView/readme.txt

 == Changelog ==

-= develop =
+= 2.19.6 on February 7, 2024 =

-This release makes it easier to customize search results per-View instead of globally using code.
+This update introduces the ability to send notifications using Gravity Forms when an entry is deleted, improves sorting and survey field ratings, and updates key components for better performance and compatibility.

+#### 🚀 Added
-* Added: Ability to send notifications using Gravity Forms when an entry is deleted by selecting the "GravityView - Entry is deleted" event from the event dropdown in Gravity Forms notifications settings
+* Ability to send notifications using Gravity Forms when an entry is deleted by selecting the "GravityView - Entry is deleted" event from the event dropdown in Gravity Forms notifications settings.
-* Fixed: Sorting the View by entry ID in ascending and descending order would yield the same result
-* Fixed: Survey fields without a rating would show a 1-star rating
-* Fixed: Custom Post Field acting as File Uploads can now be edited on the Edit Entry page

-#### 🔄 Updated
+#### 🔧 Updated
-[Foundation](https://www.gravitykit.com/foundation/) and [TrustedLogin](https://www.trustedlogin.com/) were updated to versions 1.2.8 and 1.7.0, respectively:
+* [Foundation](https://www.gravitykit.com/foundation/) and [TrustedLogin](https://www.trustedlogin.com/) to versions 1.2.8 and 1.7.0, respectively.
-* Transients are now set and retrieved correctly when using object cache plugins.
+  - Transients are now set and retrieved correctly when using object cache plugins.
-* Fixed a JavaScript warning that occurred when deactivating license keys and when viewing products without the necessary permissions.
+  - Fixed a JavaScript warning that occurred when deactivating license keys and when viewing products without the necessary permissions.
-* Resolved PHP warning messages on the Plugins page.
+  - Resolved PHP warning messages on the Plugins page.

+#### 🐛 Fixed
+* Sorting the View by entry ID in ascending and descending order would yield the same result.
+* Survey fields without a rating would show a 1-star rating.
+* Editing Gravity Forms [Custom Post Fields](https://docs.gravityforms.com/post-custom/#h-general-settings) with a Field Type set to "File Uploads" inside in Edit Entry.

 __Developer Updates:__

-* Added: `GravityView_Notifications` class as a wrapper for Gravity Forms notifications
+* Added: `GravityView_Notifications` class as a wrapper for Gravity Forms notifications.
-* Added: The current View object as the second parameter for the `gravityview/search-all-split-words` and `gravityview/search-trim-input` filters
+* Modified: Added the current `\GV\View` object as a second parameter for the `gravityview/search-all-split-words` and `gravityview/search-trim-input` filters.
-* Modified: Attach listeners in the View editor to `$( document.body )` instead of `$('body')` for speed improvements
+* Modified: Attach listeners in the View editor to `$( document.body )` instead of `$('body')` for speed improvements.

 = 2.19.5 on December 7, 2023 =